Linaro/website/_posts/2010/06/2010-06-03-towards-linaro-10-11.markdown

 - ubuntu
 ---

-<blockquote>"Any intelligent fool can make things bigger and more complex...
-It takes a touch of genius - and a lot of courage to move in the opposite direction". - **Albert Einstein**</blockquote>
+    "Any intelligent fool can make things bigger and more complex...
+It takes a touch of genius - and a lot of courage to move in the opposite direction". - ** Albert Einstein **

 ## A little history